-Forty years comes and goes in a heartbeat.
+Forty-eight years comes and goes in a heartbeat.
 In the summer of 1973 I had just graduated from high school and needed a summer job before heading off to the University of Pittsburgh in the fall.
 Jobs were scarce that summer, but just after graduation I was offered a spot at Conneaut Lake Park which, at that time, was one of the vacation destinations in the northeast.
 Working at an amusement park wasn’t exactly what I had in mind, but when you’re eighteen and don’t have many marketable skills, a job is a job.
 Besides, the park gave employees free room and board, so I got to pocket most of the minimum wage paycheck.
 Life could be worse.

 I worked in the concession stands that summer and spent most of my time flipping burgers and pouring drinks.
 But there was some cross training involved in the orientation process so, for the first few days, I bounced around from one area to another learning the ropes.
 I started my first day in the part of the park known as Candy Land.
 That was where they made and sold fudge, salt water taffy, candy and caramel apples, cotton candy and all other assorted food with sugar as the primary ingredient.
 The park called it Candy Land because of the merchandise.
 The male employees of the park called it Candy Land because it was, for the most part, staffed by girls.

 Young men at that age are eighty percent hormone by body weight and I was no exception.
 When I walked into Candy Land and got a glimpse of my fellow employees, I experienced something of a sensory overload.
 The male nervous system is not designed to deal with that much stimulation in one burst.
 I don’t think I actually passed out, but I’m pretty sure that I had to steady myself by reaching for a counter.
 Each and every one of those girls was gorgeous.
 I was like a kid in…well, Candy Land.